Nepomuceno/blog/source/_posts/using-table-storage-in-typescript.md

      etag: 'W/"datetime\'2018-07-08T19%3A28%3A12.5744502Z\'"' } }
 ```

-That it is not what an object of javascript should look like. so lets get back to our javascript and convert the results in something more javascript like.
+That it is not what an object of javascript should look like. so let's get back to our javascript and convert the results in something more javascript like.

 The same way that we created the `convertToTableRecord` we are going to create now the `tableRecordToJavacript` method as a private method in the `Storage` class.